 The list of best spin bikes that are suitable for short people 4 ft 9 ins to 5 ft are:

 This is a commercial grade bike that is suitable for people 4ft 10 ins to 6 ft 10 ins.
-It is priced over $1000.
+It is a premium bike.
 For this you are getting a bike that has proven itself in the gym setting so has proved it can take the punishment of repeated use over a number of years.

 It is a basic no frills bike with friction resistance, chain drive and a heavy weighted flywheel.
 It is gives a natural riding experience similar to riding an outdoor bike.
 The narrow Q-Factor of 158 mm keeps the legs more in line (distance between the pedals) reducing stress on the joints as well as feeling more natural.